-It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
-Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.

-- 3.2.
-Concerns should, where possible, be resolved within 15 working days as they are being dealt with on an informal basis. - 3.3.
-Even some matters that have been put into writing can be resolved simply and speedily by a quick response.
-Taking matters seriously at the earliest stage will reduce the number that develop into formal complaints. - 3.4.
+- 3.1.
+It is in everyone's interest that complaints or concerns are resolved at the earliest possible stage.
+Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure. - 3.2.
+A concern may be defined as 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'.
+A complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'. - 3.3.
+Concerns should, where possible, be resolved within 15 school days as they are being dealt with on an informal basis. - 3.4.
 Where a complainant raises an issue, it is important to establish whether the complainant has a concern regarding a particular issue or has a complaint which they want investigating and responding to formally. - 3.5.
 Irrespective of the reasonableness in responding to concerns, the complainant may be dissatisfied with the outcome and wish to make a formal complaint. - 3.6.
 Formal complaints procedures will need to be invoked when initial attempts to resolve issues informally are unsuccessful and the person concerned remains dissatisfied and wishes to take the matter further. - 3.7.
 Complainants need to be advised that all matters are treated seriously and managed by a process involving evidence and investigation. - 3.8.
 A formal complaint should be made in writing or by e-mail.
 If complainants need assistance in complying with this requirement, they can contact the Clerk to the Governing Body, who can make arrangements for appropriate support. - 3.9.
 Where a person makes a complaint by telephone or in person, they should be advised to submit the complaint in writing in order for it to be considered.